KenKundert/why-invest-in-bitcoin/README.rst

 Specifically, the US has sold off much of its gold reserves in order to undermine gold, keeping its price artificially low.
 It has not been completely successful.
-While there are no countries still on the gold standard, other countries do hold assets other than the dollar to make up their reserves; including gold and the currencies of other countries.
+While there are no countries still on the gold standard, other countries hold assets other than the dollar to make up their reserves; including gold and the currencies of other countries.

 However, the tactics that the US used to undermine gold will not work nearly as well against Bitcoin.